 mcp = number of establishments in the certainty employment strata in TE of 20 and over in an industry domain within each region

 c.
 Total Estimate for TE of 20 and Over

-National level estimate of the characteristic by industry domain are obtained by aggregating separately the estimates for the particular industry domain from all the regions.
+National level estimate of the the characteristics by industry domain were obtained by aggregating separately the estimates for the particular industry domain from all the regions.

 Weight Adjusment Factor for Non-Response